uio-bmi/compairr/README.md

 ## Citing CompAIRR

-We are preparing a manuscript about CompAIRR, but it is not yet available.
+A preprint about CompAIRR is available on biorXiv and we are preparing to submit a manuscript to a peer-reviewed journal.
 For the time being, please cite the following if you use CompAIRR in any published work:

-* Rognes T, Scheffer L, Greiff V, Sandve GK (2021) **CompAIRR: ultra-fast comparison of adaptive immune receptor repertoires by exact and approximate sequence matching.** (in prep.)
+* Rognes T, Scheffer L, Greiff V, Sandve GK (2021) **CompAIRR: ultra-fast comparison of adaptive immune receptor repertoires by exact and approximate sequence matching.** *biorXiv* 2021.10.30.466600. doi:[10.1101/2021.10.30.466600](https://doi.org/10.1101/2021.10.30.466600)

 ## References